 Human nature needs to be used to your advantage rather than disadvantage.

-All these barriers need to be recognised, suitably torn down and replaced with a nice combination of warm loyal camaraderie and hard company policy.
+These objections need to be recognised and suitably replaced with a nice combination of warm loyal camaraderie and hard company policy.

 KNOW, TRUST and LIKE also comes into play with regard to internal referrals too.
-(See previous referral marketing posts.)
-That’s why work colleagues need to socialise and network more.
+That's why work colleagues need to socialise and network more.